 First To Go Community - Sponsored by the Academic Resource Center, The First To Go community provides a source of academic support for students who identify as "first generation college."
 The community introduces participants to a network of mentors drawn from LMU faculty, staff, and alumni who are all former first generation college students themselves.
 Each student is paired with a faculty mentor who was a first generation student.

 First Year Experience - An entire office dedicated to making your first year in college as successful and enjoyable as possible?
 Only at LMU!
-The Office of First Year Experience coordinates a variety of engaging programs that help you get to know LMU, connect with fellow students, and make a smooth transition to university life.
+First Year Experience coordinates a variety of engaging programs that help you get to know LMU, connect with fellow students, and make a smooth transition to university life.